The Second Book in Outlander Series: Dragonfly in Amber

 I can tell by Gabaldon’s writing that these are important characters, but they are extremely boring – especially their romance, it’s just not interesting enough to carry forward the first 100 odd pages.

-And then comes another boring part, Claire’s flashback into the past starts with her and Jaime in Paris trying to prevent Bonnie Prince Charlie from carrying out his plans for retaking England.
-Technically, this section should have been really interesting (I mean Jacobite intrigues in Louis XV’s court?
-Well duh!).
+Another boring part comes when Claire’s flashback into the past starts with her and Jaime in Paris trying to prevent Bonnie Prince Charlie from carrying out his plans to retake England.
+Technically, this section should have been really interesting (I mean, Jacobite intrigues in Louis XV’s court?
+Well, duh!).
 Unfortunately, it’s not.

-There was a lot of stuff about medical treatments during that time, and a lot of entertaining the aristocracy.
-The main plot where Jaime tries to prevent Bonnie Prince Charlie from raising the money needed for an army seems to get submerged in all the hum-drum details of daily life.
+There was a lot of stuff about medical treatments during that time and a lot of entertainment for the aristocracy.
+The main plot, where Jaime tries to prevent Bonnie Prince Charlie from raising the money needed for an army, seems submerged in all the hum-drum details of daily life.

-Another reason this section was boring is because it’s very obvious to the reader that Jaime and Claire are going to fail.
+Another reason this section was boring is that it’s very obvious to the reader that Jaime and Claire are going to fail.
 There is no way the massacre at Culloden Field can be avoided.
-And so, it seems we are just killing time on plots going nowhere until finally Jaime and Claire are forced to give up and go back to Scotland.
+And so, it seems we are just killing time on plots that go nowhere until finally, Jaime and Claire are forced to give up and go back to Scotland.

 And this is where the story shines!
 Once they give up trying to change history, the book briefly covers Bonnie Prince Charlie’s campaign, the early victories, the leadership issues, and the tactical errors.
 This was fascinating stuff!
 Historical fiction at its best!